jalexspringer/sparkify-s3/README.md

 3. Create running Spark cluster, locally accessible (see docker-compose up to auto-create a local cluster on spark-network)
 4. Run python etl.py (alternately submit to spark)

+If running docker, use the following to start a local cluster with an attached Jupyter Notebook:

+    docker-compose up --scale spark-worker=3 && docker-compose rm -fsv

 ## Example Config File